 “No worries.
 I’m sure we’ll see more of each other.”
 He looked into my eyes.

-Then I got a sinking feeling in the pit of my stomach, and butterflies started fluttering away in there.
+Then I got a strange feeling in the pit of my stomach, and butterflies started fluttering away in there.

 “Later, Mia.”
 He waved as I walked away.

 Wow, that was different.
-I’m not sure what to make of this encounter with a stranger.
+I’m not sure what to make of this encounter.